All Night to Figure It Out

 "All Night to Figure It Out" is a song recorded by Canadian country artist Jade Eagleson.
 The song was written by Ben Stennis, Brad Rempel, and Jeremy Spillman.
 It was the lead single off Eagleson's second studio album Honkytonk Revival.
+American country artist Dierks Bentley later recorded the song on the extended version of his 2025 album Broken Branches.

 Background

 Fellow Canadian country artist Brad Rempel of High Valley co-wrote the song, and sent it to Eagleson, who said he knew he wanted to record it as soon as he heard it.
 Eagleson said the song caused him to "venture outside my vocal comfort zone" and that producer Todd Clark helped him push his ability past what he believed he was capable of.

 Critical reception

 Jenna Weishar of Front Porch Music said the song is "flirty" and "fun", adding that it "very easily gets stuck in your head".
 Nanci Dagg of Canadian Beats Media called it a "bold track that marks a new direction for Eagleson".
 Matthew Weaver of Corus Radio referred to the track as "a banger".